machmar/arduino-clock-divider/arduino_clock_divider_V1_4_1/README.md

-      connected   - the module will use its "divide by 10" output as a trigger input - when this output recievs a high signal, it will reset all division counters and set all outputs to low
+      connected   - the module will use its "divide by 10" output as a trigger input - when this output recievs a high signal, it will reset all division counters and set all outputs to low leds -
+      unconnected - the LEDs behind the panel will not be refreshed and thus the module will run faster connected   - the LEDs behind the panel will be refreshed and thus the module will run slower but look better

 Logic mode can not be adjusted with any jumpers - those are exclusive for division mode In logic mode, the outputs 1, 2, 9, 10 become inputs and the outputs 3, 4, 5, 6, 7, 8 become